leonardosalles/leonardosalles/README.md

 # 👋 Hey there, I'm Leonardo Salles

-I'm a **Full Stack Developer** who loves building well-structured, high-performance applications — from backend systems to delightful user interfaces.
+I'm a **Software Engineer** who loves building well-structured, high-performance applications — from backend systems to delightful user interfaces.
 My work is centered around **TypeScript**, **React**, **React Native**, and **NestJS**, with a strong focus on clean architecture, scalability, and developer experience.

 I enjoy experimenting with new technologies, building proofs of concept, and sharing insights from the process.
 Whether it's designing a resilient API, optimizing CI/CD pipelines, or polishing UX flows, I'm always looking for ways to make things simpler, faster, and more maintainable.